oVirt/ovirt-site/source/feature/detailedquota.html.md

 *   Target Release:
 *   Status: Design Stage
-*   Last updated date: Wed Nob 9 2011
+*   Last updated date: Wed November 10 2011

 ### Detailed Description

-When User consumes resources from the Data Center, such as creating a new virtual Disk on a specific Storage Domain, or running VM with multiple VCPU on a Host, the User is not limited, and can consume the maximum limit of the resources, by doing that, other users will be limited to use the resources of the Data Center.
+Today, when consuming resources from the Data Center, such as storage (when creating a new virtual disk) and virtual CPUs/RAM (when creating or running VMs), the User is only limited by the available resources.
+Thus, there is no way to limit the resources that can be used by a user.
+This limitation is problematic, especially in multi-tenant environments.

-Quota provides the Administrator a better management way, for managing resources allocation for Users in the Data Center.
+Quota provides the Administrator a mechanism for managing resources allocation for users and groups in the Data Center.
-The feature allows the Administrator to manage and share the resources in the Data Center, more appropriately, and will be able to monitor the resource consumption more accurately.
+This mechanism allows the Administrator to manage, share and monitor the resources in the Data Center.

 #### Entity Description